Yes, you can quit school, get an education, and go on to university and college!

 In one sentence, what is unschooling?

 Unschooling is education whereby the learner determines what he learns (content, pace, depth), when he learns it (any age, or not at all), where his learns (home, community, online or school) and how he learns (self-taught, teacher-taught, facilitated, classroom, apprenticeship, online, correspondence, book, video, game, experiential, lecture, volunteering, project, job, or travel).
+The child’s agenda drives the learning instead of the government school’s agenda.

 Isn’t that giving a lot of control to children?